Our research is editorially independent but we may earn a commission for purchases made through our links.

 Set within the Lakes Region of central New Hampshire, Golden Pond served as the backdrop for the popular film “On Golden Pond,” and while a variety of lodging options can be found nearby, The Manor on Golden Pond is truly one of the best.
 Just like the movie showcased, this area is the ideal spot for quiet reflection and little has changed since it was released three decades ago.
 The quintessential New England scene for enjoying fishing or paddling out in a kayak or canoe while listening to the call of the loon.
 The manor is known for its romantic and tranquil ambiance, framed by sentinel pines and the White Mountain foothills.
 It also hosts a spa with a wealth of treatments aimed to relax and restore, like the “Maple Moments” mud wrap infused with New Hampshire maple syrup.

-The Casa Andina Private Collection Suasi Island is a resort that is all about solitude.
+Hotel Isla Suasi is all about solitude.
 Here you’ll have access to a private beach and dock on the only private island in Lake Titicaca, South America’s largest lake.
-There are no motor vehicles or TV, but you will have a 24-hour butler at your disposal.
-Kayaking, canoeing and hiking to the top of the island where you can take in glorious sunset views or admire the star-filled night’s sky are all popular here.
+There are no motor vehicles or TV, but you will have lavish amenities at your disposal.
+Kayaking, canoeing and hiking to the top of the island where you can take in glorious sunset views or admire the star-filled night sky are all popular here.
 You may also want to visit the floating islands of the Uros people, a cluster of 60 islands, where you can spend time with the local families whose ancestors have inhabited the islands for decades.
 Learn how they live, educate their children, share food, cook and maintain the condition of the islands.